pqrkchqps/diehard-dot-fund-user-manual/CONTRIBUTING.md

-# Contributing to the Loomio user manual
+# Contributing to the Diehard.Fund user manual

 ## Use Issues to suggest changes
 ## Use Pull Requests to make changes